 5G ProSe Multi-hop UE-to-UE Relay discovery of IP PDU type only needs to discover the presence of the 5G ProSe Multi-hop UE-to-UE Relay.
-The discovery of the target 5G ProSe End UEs are performed via DNS queries after establsihing a link with the 5G ProSe Multi-hop UE-to-UE Relay(s).
+The discovery of the target 5G ProSe End UEs are performed via DNS queries after establshing a link with the 5G ProSe Multi-hop UE-to-UE Relay(s).
+This procedure is also used by Multi-hop UE-to-UE Relay(s) among themselves in order to join/create MANET network.
 The details of the procedure are defined in clause 6.3.2.6.2.